mmbman/Katagiri/jewel-mirror-awareness.md

 #### Notes on the Commentary:

-“...relative within the absolute” J.: sho chu hen.
-W.: cheng chung p'ien.
+“...relative within the absolute” J.: *sho chu hen*.
+W.: *cheng chung p'ien*.

-“..absolute within the relative” J.: hen chu sho.
-W.: p'ien chung cheng.
+“..absolute within the relative” J.: *hen chu sho*.
+W.: *p'ien chung cheng*.

-“...coming from within the absolute” J: sho chu rai.
-W.: cheng chung lai.
+“...coming from within the absolute” J: *sho chu rai*.
+W.: *cheng chung lai*.

-“…arrival within the relative” J: hen chu shi.
-N.: p'ien chung chi.
+“…arrival within the relative” J: *hen chu shi*.
+N.: *p'ien chung chi*.
 There exists a scholarly dispute about the exact rendering of this Rank, which is discussed in Chung-Yuan (op. cit.) pg.
 79, n.
 2.

-“...attained within integration” J: ren chu to.
-H: chien chung
+“...attained within integration” J: *ren chu to*.
+H: *chien chung*

 “...Fukan Zazen-gi” A translation of this work appears in *Zen Master Dogen*, by Yunto Yokot and Daizen Victoria (Weatherhill, New York and Tokyo, 1976), pp. 45-47, and *How to Raise an Ox*, by Francis Dojun Cook, (Center Publications, Los Angeles, 1979), pp 95-98.